not-kennethreitz/team/ambassadors/_apply_here.md

 ### What does an Ambassador do?

-An ambassador is tasked with helping to contribute positively to Kenneth Reitz software projects, ideally on an ongoing basis.
+An Ambassador is tasked with helping to contribute positively to Kenneth Reitz software projects, ideally on an ongoing basis.

 ------------